 - white sugar,

 Store made white flour cakes are essentially candy and a chemical mess, and are terrible for you

 Often at work I would take a piece of store bought cake for a co-worker’s birthday and after a couple bites secretly throw it in the garbage because it just did not taste like real food to me.

 FOLLOW and SUBSCRIBE to VeganEnvy.com on Pinterest, Twitter, Instagram, YouTube, and Facebook!

 Get FREE healthy vegan information and recipes!

 Why you should make this whole foods vegan cake recipe

-It is filled with fibre.
+It is filled with fibre, and a vegetable too!

 Most importantly it looks wonderful, it’s huge, it tastes moist, chocolatey and delicious, it is fluffier than other vegan cakes, and it is going to make the people you love healthier and feel great when they eat it.

 This cake will not make you fat.
 Yes there is sugar in it, but, did you know?
 Fiber (like in whole wheat flour and zucchini) prevents sugar crashes because it slows digestion.